Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 The history of roof racks: from suitcases to modern expedition platforms

-Today, a roof rack seems like a standard vehicle accessory.
-It's used for roof tents, boxes, bicycles, tools, expedition equipment, and sports gear.
-But the modern roof rack is the result of a development spanning more than a century.
+Today, a roof rack seems like a natural vehicle accessory.
+It is used for roof tents, boxes, bikes, tools, expedition equipment, and sports gear.
+However, the modern roof rack is the result of a development spanning more than a century.

 The history of roof racks is closely linked to the development of the automobile, travel, and an active lifestyle.
-From simple suitcases on early vehicles to modern modular platforms, there have been several crucial stages of development.
+From simple suitcases on early vehicles to modern modular platforms, there have been several crucial developmental steps.

-The first automobiles at the beginning of the 20th century offered hardly any space for luggage.
-The focus was primarily on mobility itself, not on the comfortable transport of equipment and personal belongings.
+The first automobiles at the beginning of the 20th century offered little space for luggage.
+The focus was primarily on mobility itself, not the comfortable transport of equipment and personal items.

-Therefore, vehicle owners began transporting luggage on the outside of the vehicle .
+Therefore, vehicle owners began to transport luggage outside the vehicle.

 These were usually attached to the rear of the vehicle on a metal platform or with straps.

-Interestingly, the English word “trunk” for trunk originally refers to these travel trunks.
+It is interesting to note that the English word “trunk” for a car's storage compartment originally refers to these travel suitcases.

-It wasn't until the 1930s that car manufacturers began to permanently integrate luggage compartments into the vehicle body.
+It was only from the 1930s onwards that car manufacturers began to integrate luggage compartments permanently into the vehicle body.

-Nevertheless, the problem persisted: large, bulky, or long objects remained difficult to transport in the vehicle.
+Nevertheless, the problem remained: large, bulky, or long items were still difficult to transport inside the vehicle.

-As automobiles were increasingly used for travel, work and leisure, it quickly became apparent that the storage space in the vehicle was often insufficient.
+As automobiles were increasingly used for travel, work, and leisure, it quickly became clear that the storage space inside the vehicle was often insufficient.

 This was especially true for: